poonam2681985/My-first-repository/README.md

 # My-first-repository
-Its html and css file in this repository
+Its python and png file in this repository